-The Board of Directors appoints three members of the Nomination and Remuneration Committee, comprising two independent directors and one executive director, to perform the duty to nominate candidates qualified to hold the positions of Managing Director and director, and propose remuneration rates for the Managing Director to the Board of Directors' Meeting to consider approving the matter, and also propose remuneration rates for directors to the Board of Directors' Meeting to consider scrutinizing and proposing the matter to the ordinary general meeting of shareholders.
-In this regard, members of the Nomination and Remuneration Committee have a term of office for three years according to the term of director office.
+The Board of Directors appoints three members of the Nomination and Remuneration Committee, comprising two independent directors and one executive director, to perform the duty to nominate candidates qualified to hold the positions of Managing Director and director, and propose remuneration rates for the Managing Director to the Board of Directors' Meeting to consider approving the matter, and also propose remuneration rates for directors to the Board of Directors' Meeting to consider scrutinizing and proposing the matter to the ordinary general In this regard, members of the meeting of shareholders.
+Nomination and Remuneration Committee have a term of office for three years according to the term of director office.
 Upon expiration of the term of office, she/he may be re-appointed by the resolution of the Board of Directors' Meeting.
-Details of the persons who serve as Chairman of the Nomination and Remuneration Committee, together with their attendances to the Nomination and Remuneration Committee, appear in the caption of Management Structure - Nomination and Remuneration Committee.
+Details of the persons who serve as Chairman of the Nomination and Remuneration Committee and members of the Nomination and Remuneration Committee, together with their attendances to the Nomination and Remuneration Committee's Meetings, appear in the caption of Management Structure - Nomination and Remuneration Committee.